nisforrnicholas/CTF-Writeups/TryHackMe/2022/madeyes_castle/README.md

 Finally, we need to crack Harry's password.
 It's mentioned that his password uses **best64**.

----

-*From my research, I found out that best64 is actually a rule file (https://github.com/hashcat/hashcat/blob/master/rules/best64.rule) that is available with `hashcat`.*
+(*From my research, I found out that best64 is actually a rule file (https://github.com/hashcat/hashcat/blob/master/rules/best64.rule) that is available with `hashcat`)*

----

 Remember the **spellnames.txt** wordlist that we obtained at the start?
 What if we have to use the best64 rule file to mutate this wordlist?
 This will then give us a password wordlist that we can use to crack harry's password!